sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-mediaplayer-core.md

 # Microsoft-Windows-MediaPlayer-Core

-The Microsoft-Windows-MediaPlayer-Core component contains a setting that specifies an override for the default Online Store provider for Windows® Media Player 12.
+The Microsoft-Windows-MediaPlayer-Core component contains a setting that specifies an override for the default Online Store provider for Windows Media Player 12.

 ## In This Section